Kartoffel/infodisplay/README.md

 ## Setting up

 - When using an e-paper display with IT8951 controller, install GregDMeyer's [IT8951](https://github.com/GregDMeyer/IT8951) library following the instructions there.
-- Clone this repository and `cd` to its folder
+- Clone this repository and `cd` to its folder.
 - Install the basic required packages using `pip`:
 ```bash
 pip3 install -r requirements.txt
 ```
+- Install the optional packages:
-- (If you plan to use the google calendar integration, or a widget with plots) install the optional packages:
+- (If you plan to use the google calendar integration, or a widget with plots)
 ```bash
 pip3 install -r optional-requirements.txt
 ```
-_[Note for Raspberry Pi users](https://numpy.org/devdocs/user/troubleshooting-importerror.html#raspberry-pi): you may have to install numpy and matplotlib from the raspbian package manager._
+_Note for Raspberry Pi users: you [may have to](https://numpy.org/devdocs/user/troubleshooting-importerror.html#raspberry-pi) install numpy and matplotlib from the raspbian package manager._
 - Copy the example config file:
 ```bash
 cp config.ini.example config.ini